 When you look at a Smart car, do you think it looks comfortable?
 No, so while the seats are supportive, almost every aspect of the car is not designed for your comfort.
 The small three-cylinder engine is mounted at the back, behind the seats, and it gets very whiny when under heavier acceleration.
 There's no real problem when zipping about town, but it does quickly become annoying on longer journeys.
 And that's not the main minus.
 That is the semi-automatic gearbox that is fitted as standard.
 It's extremely clunky and is massively over-sensitive when accelerating – you almost have to caress the pedal to stop it from lurching back and forward when you pull out of junctions.
 Everything about the ForTwo screams “only use me for short journeys!”.

-For its size, the smart's boot is actually pretty good.
-There are 220 litres available and a maximum of 340 if you load it up to the roof – although you won’t be able to see out the rear window.
+Simply: It's not practical.
+Having said that, the boot isn’t as bad as you might think, with 220 litres of space at your disposal.
+If you load it all the way up to the roof, that increases to a reasonable 340 litres.
 The trade-off is that it's strictly a two-seater.
-The split tailgate has a section that you can fold down and rest items on while you’re loading and the back rest of the passenger seat can be folded flat if needed.
+The split tailgate has a section that you can fold down and rest items on while you’re loading, which does help quite a lot if you’re trying to load (a small amount) of shopping, while the back rest of the passenger seat can also be folded flat if required.

-Entry-level Pulse cars are inexpensive to buy, but equipment levels could be better.
-You get air-con, alloy wheels, Bluetooth and electric windows.
-Passion models add upmarket extras like satellite navigation and a panoramic glass roof, while the sporty BRABUS version has heated leather seats and a bodykit.
+As is the standard practice with this type of car, the entry-level pulse is cheap to buy, but equipment is decidedly lacking.
+You do get air-conditioning, alloy wheels, Bluetooth connectivity and electric windows, though.
+Mid-spec passion models add some more “upmarket” extras like sat-nav and a panoramic glass roof, while the sporty BRABUS comes with heated leather seats and a chunkier exterior look.